 - “Surviving Carmageddon in Manila.”
 Edge Effects (2018).

 - “A Forest of Dreams: Ontological Multiplicity and the Fantasies of Environmental Government in the Philippines.”
 Political Geography 58 (2017): 114-127.

 - “Environmental Politics and the Burden of Authenticity.”
-Palawan and Its Global Connections, edited by James Eder and Oscar Evangelista.
+Palawan and Its Global Connections, edited by J. Eder and O. Evangelista.
 Quezon City: Ateneo de Manila University Press (2014): 346-370.